Gardening for self-sufficiency

 From emergency aid to self-reliance

-In addition to interactive training, the women receive a starter kit to get started with vegetable gardening.
+In addition to interactive training, the women receive a starter kit to get started with gardening.

 Many of the participants are illiterate.
-The interactive training is tailored to this.
+The interactive training course is arranged accordingly.

 Home gardening

-Many women already have a piece of land near their homes.
-This allows them to put what they have learned into practice right away.
+Many women already have a small plot of land near their homes, allowing them to immediately apply what they have learned.

 Abed, the eldest son in his family, says: